Sampling-based Stochastic Data-driven Predictive Control under Data Uncertainty - Extended Version: Introduction

-However, both mentioned prior works require data of an input-disturbance-state or input-disturbance-output trajectory to exactly represent the dynamics of the disturbed linear system via extensions of the fundamental lemma.
-In other words, it is assumed that the disturbance in the dynamics can be measured or retroactively estimated at every time-step.
+Existing stochastic DPC schemes that come with closed-loop certificates for constraint satisfaction and stability are based on constraint tightening via chance-constrained optimization~\cite{kerz2023datadriven} or based on uncertainty propagation via polynomial chaos expansion~\cite{pan2021stochastic,pan2023data}.
+However, persistently exciting measurement data of input-disturbance-state or input-disturbance-output trajectories are required, allowing for exact representation of the dynamics of the disturbed LTI system.
 Other stochastic DPC schemes in literature are based on a similar assumption: In \cite{wang2022data}, a DPC scheme for stochastic systems in innovation form is presented, relying on available innovation data for predictions.
 Authors in \cite{yin2023stochastic} present a stochastic DPC scheme for unbounded noise, and \cite{li2023stochastic} show equivalence of stochastic DPC and MPC when data is exact.
-Despite relying on exact disturbance data, no closed-loop guarantees are provided.
-Stochastic DPC with closed-loop guarantees based on input-output data alone and under disturbance data uncertainty remains an open challenge, which we address in this work.
+While availability of input-state or input-output data is widely assumed in control theory, assuming that process noise can be measured or exactly estimated is restrictive, if not impractical.